-First things first - you have to choose the right source of your funding.
+First things first - you have to choose the right funding source.
 No financial solution is a one-size-fits-all, but most businesses go for one of these three most common funding sources:

 - Investors Most investors work either as individuals, also known as "angel investors," or as venture capital firms.
-Whichever type of investment you decide on, make sure to do thorough background research on the firm to ensure you're turning to a reputable investor. - Crowdfunding Need capital but don't want to give away a share of your business nor provide a financial return?
-Crowdfunding is the way to go all you'll have to provide is a one-time gift or store-credits (oh, and closely read the financial and legal obligations of obtaining crowdfunding). - Loans A bank or credit union loan will get you capital, and you won't be giving away any control of your business.
+Whichever type of investor you decide on, do thorough background research on the firm to ensure you're turning to a reputable investor. - Crowdfunding Need capital but don't want to give away a share of your business or provide a financial return?
+Crowdfunding is the way to go all you'll have to provide is a one-time gift or store credits (oh, and closely read the financial and legal obligations of obtaining crowdfunding). - Loans A bank or credit union loan will get you capital, and you won't give away any control of your business.
 Pro tip: don't settle on a loan before getting a few offers and comparing them to choose the best one.